 You’ve got your savings accounts under control, and you want to up your game when it comes to your finances.
 If you’re ready to make your money work for you, then you’re probably ready to consider investing.
 Before you dive in headfirst, take the time to learn more about brokerage accounts and how they work.

 In most cases, this type of account is the best way to actively manage your investments.
-But there are many considerations to you should take into account, such as the fees involved and your plans for the money you invest.
+But there are many considerations you should take into account, such as the fees involved and your plans for the money you invest.

 Don’t be alarmed — we’ve done the hard part for you and compiled a comprehensive guide to getting started with a brokerage account.
 Keep reading to find all the answers to your burning investment questions.
-Then you’ll be ready to make an informed decision and open your first brokerage account.
+Then you’ll be ready to make an informed decision and open a brokerage account.